 I recommend starting with Phrase match because you’ll get the best of both worlds with regard to targeting and reach.
 However, when you use Phrase match, you need to make sure you include negative keywords.

-To add negative keywords, go to the Keywords tab in your account, scroll down to the bottom, and click on the Negative keyword link (see image below).
+To add negative keywords, go to the Keywords tab in your account, scroll down, and click on the Negative keyword link (see image below).

 Next, click the Add button to add in the keywords you want to block.